 Tuna in Stews: Add a can of tuna to rich tomato-based braises and stews.
 In our rustic and flavorful Spanish braised chickpeas with tuna and olives, canned tuna is stirred into a smoky tomato sauce with stuffed olives and fresh parsley.
 Canned tuna also works wonderfully in Italian style stews.

-Tuna with Rice: Another terrific combo is tuna in risotto, which goes particularly well with tomato, pea, zucchini, leek, fennel or asparagus.
-Just make sure to stir the canned tuna into the risotto at the end of cooking to warm it through.
+Tuna with Rice: Another terrific combo is tuna in risotto, which goes particularly well with tomatoes, peas, zucchini, leek, fennel or asparagus.
+Just make sure to stir the canned tuna into the risotto at the end of cooking to simply warm it through.
 You can also use canned tuna as a filling ingredient in Sushi rolls and Sushi hand rolls.
 Stir canned tuna with mayo and roll up with seasoned sushi rice and nori seaweed together with any combo of cucumber, scallion, carrot, mushroom, avocado, omelet, and sesame seeds.
 Try using tuna in Indian rice dishes and curries.
 Canned tuna is also perfect tossed in rice salads.

 Tuna with Potatoes: Stuff a jacket potato with tuna and ingredients like creamed corn, chopped tomatoes and scallion.
 Make a gratin with layers of thinly sliced potatoes, onion, and canned tuna, plus grated cheese mixed into a white sauce, then baked in the oven.